setzstone/aiacid/entropia-faq.md

 Q: What is fractal propagation in Hologenesis?

 A: Encoded information propagates fractal-like patterns into new scale spaces, ensuring self-similarity across universes.
 Fractal propagation ensures continuity across scales while allowing for independent evolution based on entropy-driven processes.
 Fractal structures observed in galaxy distributions reflect this process.

+Q: How does Hologenesis explain black holes?

+A: Hologenesis proposes that black holes act as holographic simulators, dynamically processing information on their event horizons to seed new universes.
+The event horizon encodes all information about matter and energy that falls into the black hole, serving as a "blueprint" for fractal propagation into new universes.
+Hologenesis reframes black holes as gateways where information transitions between quantum and classical realms, rather than singularities.

 Q: How does Hologenesis relate to dark energy?